Open Ground

 Explore Open Ground

-Download the Open Ground app from the App Store or Google Play to listen to Seamus Heaney read his poems in the places that inspired them and explore Open Ground through augmented reality experiences.
+Download our Open Ground app from the App Store or Google Play to hear Seamus Heaney reading his poems in the very places that inspired them, and explore Open Ground through augmented reality experiences.

 Make an Enquiry